 title- The title of the webpage, comment, etc.

 url- URL where this was found.
 May be different to

 method- Optional.
 The method by which we matched a URL for registered content to a DOI.

 verification.
 Optional.
 The method by which we verified that this content has the given DOI.

 work-type-id.
 Optional.
 The work-type id of the object as defined by its Registration Agency, for example journal-article, Dataset, Text etc.

 We typically only include metadata that you are unable to get elsewhere and that is unlikely to change.
 Where the

 obj_id is a DOI, we will not include the metadata because you can easily look it up using the Crossref or DataCite APIs and it could go out of date if recorded.
 We also store a large amount of metadata associated with each DOI, and including it all would balloon the data to many times its size.

-People don't always use DOIs to cite registered content, especially on social media, so we often links using the landing page.
-Where a link to landing page is identified, and we can match that to a DOI, we will use the DOI as the
+People don't always use DOIs to cite registered content, especially on social media, so we often link using the landing page.
+Where a link to a landing page is identified, and we can match that to a DOI, we will use the DOI as the

 obj.pid, and the actual URL of the landing page as the